Xerophayze/splitter/README.md

     - `--across ACROSS`: Number of images across (default: 1).
     - `--high HIGH`: Number of images high (default: 1).
-    - `--folder FOLDER`: Custom output folder name (optional).
+    - `--folder FOLDER`: Custom output folder name (optional). quick note: if across and high are both 1, it will just resize the images to the spcified base size or default size.

 #### Examples:
 - **Basic Usage**: